 These days, many children are exposed to fusion cuisine and multicultural dishes from a very young age.
 Packing something different from the typical brown-bag lunch is a fun way to incorporate a variety of nutrient-rich foods into their daily diets.
 For children who get as bored eating the typical sandwiches as parents get making them, taking tips from other cultures also helps diversify the humdrum rotation of PB&J and ham and cheese on white bread.
-Make this year's school lunches full of creative dishes that are as inexpensive and convenient as they are deliciously kid-friendly.
+Avoid unhealthy lunch-box staples and make this year’s menu full of creative dishes that are as convenient as they are deliciously kid-friendly.

 Stacking metal tiffin boxes are designed to keep different components of meals separate until being eaten.
 They come from India, where one container would typically have rice and another curry.
 They come in stacks of two, three, four, and beyond.
 Use them to pack up rice and a dish such as a quick chicken tikka masala from Epicurious for a restaurant-worthy meal.
 The chicken tikka masala can be made for dinner the night before to allow the flavors to meld and for easy packing of leftovers in the morning.